HomeSpan/HomeSpan/docs/Reference.md

   * similar to `setVal()`, but exclusively used for TLV8 Characteristics
   * updates the Characteristic by packing the TLV8 structure *tlv* into a byte array and then encoding it in base-64 for storage as a string

-* see the [TLV8 Characteristics](TLV8.md) page for complete details on how to read/process/create TLV8 Characteristics
+* see the [TLV8 Characteristics](TLV8.md) page for complete details on how to read/process/create TLV8 Objects using HomeSpan's TLV8 Library.

 #### The following methods are supported for all Characteristics: